martindevans/EphemerisNotes/docs/index.md

 title: Ephemeris
 ---

-Ephemeris is an (in-development) simulator of realistic near-future space warfare.
+Ephemeris is a simulator of realistic near-future space warfare.
+Currently in development.

-This site is a collection of notes related to the project - space, rocketry, combat and science fiction.
+This site is a collection of notes related to the project - game development, space, rocketry, combat and science fiction.